Regret, stability & fairness in matching markets with bandit learners: EXAMPLE SETTINGS

 \subsection{Pricing}

-In the previous section, we show that it is possible to simultaneously guarantee all four desiderata via transfers that depend on the preferences of both agents being matched.
-While such transfers are often feasible, there are settings in which the amount transferred cannot be tailored to the individual parties involved in the match.
-For example, suppose each provider is selling a good.
-A good is typically priced at a value that does not depend on which user purchases it.
-We therefore turn our attention to the pricing setting, in which:
+In the previous section, we study a transfer rule in which the payment between agents depends on the preferences of both agents.
+While such transfers are often feasible, there are settings in which the amount transferred cannot be tailored to the parties involved in the match.
+For example, suppose each provider is selling a product for which the price does not depend on which user purchases it.
+To capture such contexts, we turn our attention to the pricing setting, in which: